sparors/ussd-docs/source/docs/using-machine.md

 > NB: code 1 for input, 2 for no input.

-## what ! my operatory does not understand that response
+## What if my operatory does not understand that response?

 Don't worry, we know you can not tell your ussd operator to change their structure just to make your application work.
 You can set how to responsed to your operator by using a callable.
-Below is an example.
+See the example below.

 ```php
 <?php